heyjuliahey/auto-write-test/README.md

-## Auto-write app
+# Auto-write app

+Technologies used:
+  * HTML
+  * CSS
+  * JavaScript

-This app automatically writes text on the screen
+Description: this application automatically writes text on the screen